 Here's how it looks in Windows 7:

 Click or tap "Burn files to disc."
-If you have AutoPlay disabled, you won't see the pop-ups shown above.
-Instead, you'll have to open File/Windows Explorer and double-click (or tap) your disc drive in the "This PC" section from Windows 10, or in the Computer section from Windows 7 or Windows 8.1.
+If you have AutoPlay disabled, you will not see the pop-ups shown above.
+Instead, you have to open File/Windows Explorer and double-click (or tap) your disc drive in the "This PC" section from Windows 10, or in the Computer section from Windows 7 or Windows 8.1.

-Once you've selected "Burn files to disc" or double-clicked your drive, you'll be greeted by a dialog that gives you two options for burning your disc.
+You are greeted by a dialog that gives you two options for burning your disc.

 Make your selection depending on how you intend to use the finished product:

 Once the disc is formatted properly, you can use File/Windows Explorer to open the disc.
-When you look at its root location, you will see a message that says: "Drag files to this folder to add them to the disc."
+When you look at its root location, you see a message that says: "Drag files to this folder to add them to the disc."

-How to Close a Disc Burning Session in Windows 7
+How to close a disc burning session in Windows 7

 If you intend to remove the disc after completion, click Eject.